Member Updates & Information

 Additionally, the federal government now requires commercial health plans to cover the cost of over-the-counter COVID-19 tests for members.
 This policy will remain in effect for the duration of the Federal Public Health Emergency.

 We recognize the important role testing, along with vaccines and boosters, has played in the effort to battle the pandemic.
-Over-the-counter at-home COVID-19 tests have been in limited supply and finding tests can be challenging.
 The process we've put in place empowers our members to buy and submit claims for tests purchased through online vendors and retail locations of their choosing.

 The following claims process pertains to CareFirst commercial members* only.
 If you are a Medicare Advantage, Medigap, Medicaid or Dual Eligible Special Needs Plan member, please call the number on the back of your member ID card for benefit information.